OfficeDev/msteams-meetings-template/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

 Welcome to the embeddable Microsoft Teams meeting link creator.
-With it, Learning Management Systems and app developers can provide an easy way for their users to create Teams meeting links and share them directly with participants.
+With it, developers can provide an easy way, from within their solution, for users to create Teams meeting links and share them with participants.

 ![Screenshot of the solution](doc/Splash.gif)

-The app provides an easy interface where users can:
+The template provides an easy interface where users can:

-1) Sign in using their Microsoft account
+1) Sign in using their work or school account
 2) Create a Teams meeting link
-3) Copy the meeting information to share within their LMS
+3) Copy the meeting information to share with others

-Integrating this app template allows you to enable remote learning for your entire userbase by bringing the power of Microsoft Teams' online meetings to your users.
+Integrating this template allows you to enable scheduling directly from your platform, bringing the power of Microsoft Teams' online meetings to your users.

 ## Contents